 ICAF’s Arts Olympiad has evolved over the years into the world’s largest school art program.
 Its structured lesson plans culminate in art contests on the theme "My Favorite Sport."
 ICAF selects the most exceptional artworks and invites the young Artists-Athletes as delegates to the World Children’s Festival.
 The U.S. Olympic and Paralympic Committee has granted ICAF an exclusive license to utilize the "Arts Olympiad" mark.

-The 7th Arts Olympiad, currently taking place in nearly fifty countries, is projected to benefit more than half a million students worldwide.
+The 7th Arts Olympiad, currently taking place in the United States and nearly fifty countries, is projected to benefit more than half a million students worldwide.
 For more information about the program in select countries, please click here.

 World Children’s Festival